 Diana Braun is an alumnus of Cleveland City Dance and has been training with the studio since she was 7 years old.
-She is a recent graduate of Otterbein College where she received a B.A. in mathematics and a minor in dance.
+She is a recent graduate of Otterbein College, where she received a B.A. in mathematics and a minor in dance.
 At Otterbein, she was able to work with Randy Skinner in Otterbein’s production of 42nd Street.
-She was also chosen to be the student choreographer for the 2009 dance concert “To Each, His Own”.
-Diana has been teaching with CCD since 2009 including establishing the Musical Theater program.
+She was also chosen to be the student choreographer for the 2009 dance concert “To Each, His Own.”
+Diana has been teaching with CCD since 2009, including establishing the Musical Theater program.

-Previously, Rockland was Associate Professor and Director of UNC Dance Theatre within in the department of theatre and dance at the University of Northern Colorado.
+Previously, Rockland was Associate Professor and Director of UNC Dance Theatre within the department of theatre and dance at the University of Northern Colorado.
 While in Colorado, Rockland directed the University‘s ballet program and was Founding Executive Artistic Director of Colorado Dance Theatre and The Greeley Conservatory of Dance.
 Working with business partners, Rockland renovated a 10,000 square foot building (now The Conservatory Building) as a center for the arts in Greeley’s historic downtown.

-Rockland holds a Bachelor of Arts and Teacher’s Certification in Ballet from Virginia Intermont College, a Master of Arts in Arts Management from Concordia University, a Master of Fine Arts in dance from the University of California Irvine where Rockland was Chancellor’s Fellow and Graduate Teaching Assistant.
+Rockland holds a Bachelor of Arts and Teacher’s Certification in Ballet from Virginia Intermont College, a Master of Arts in Arts Management from Concordia University, a Master of Fine Arts in dance from the University of California Irvine, where Rockland was Chancellor’s Fellow and Graduate Teaching Assistant.
 Rockland completed a Secondary Teacher’s Certification in Dance from Pima Community College and holds national certification as a personal trainer from the American College of Sports Medicine.

-In addition to his career as an educator, Rockland has enjoyed a long performance career starting at the age of 4 playing Sasha in the MGM classic, Dr. Zhivago.
-In his late teens, Rockland began a dance performance career which included working with Les Ballets Jazz de Montreal, Les Grands Ballet Canadiens, the Atlanta Ballet Company, the Universal Ballet (Seoul, South Korea), the Scottish-American Ballet and the Bristol Ballet Company.
-For more than 25 years, he has choreographed, directed and produced dance at the professional, collegiate and high school levels.
+In addition to his career as an educator, Rockland has enjoyed a long performance career starting at the age of 4, playing Sasha in the MGM classic, Dr. Zhivago.
+In his late teens, Rockland began a dance performance career which included working with Les Ballets Jazz de Montreal, Les Grands Ballet Canadiens, the Atlanta Ballet Company, the Universal Ballet (Seoul, South Korea), the Scottish-American Ballet, and the Bristol Ballet Company.
+For more than 25 years, he has choreographed, directed, and produced dance at the professional, collegiate and high school levels.